ellakoa/postcard-poem/content/posts/the-blushing-sun.md

 poem: |-
   Proud to signal the morning ahead
   The sun rises eagerly out of his bed.
-  The clouds hang out a floating drape to cover his modesty as he wakes, but, at times the clouds are off in a dream, not a cloud in the sky is to be seen.
+  Clouds hang out a floating drape to cover his modesty as he wakes, but, at times the clouds are off in a dream, not a cloud in the sky is to be seen.

-  The sun burns red, then blushes pink, not having the time to stop and think he reaches for his golden cloak, dressing in a single stroke, gradually it dawns on him, not many that day will have risen so early to see him that way.
+  Flushing red then blushing pink, not having the time to stop and think
+  The sun reaches for his golden cloak, dressing in a single stroke, gradually it dawns on him, not many that day will have risen so early to see him that way.
-  Then.
+  Then,
   To keep him in his finest prime the sun retires each night on time,
   But the evening clouds can be late